ZeZeZoZep/IoT-Project-2024/README.md

 Official repository for the IoT project 2024.

+## Notes for development

+We need:
+-a new interface for the messages published from the sensors, something with a clock and maybe an expiration, -a better algorithm to replace the cache entries when the cache is full, -a mechanism to destroy expired cache entries (maybe using timers), -improve the distribution of the creation of messages by the sensors (now something like 1 per x milliseconds),

+moreover nothing is implemented concerning the requests of an ipotetical base station towards the baloons.
+Hypotheticali it should request data from specific sensors to the baloons.
+This can be done in different ways each with different level of difficulty:
+-via requests issued at a costant rate,
+-via requests issued following some kind of distribution, -via a real application (something that could be some kind of gui that allows the user to monitor the sensors)

+clearly the last solution could be expanded in various ways.
+Furthermore all those solution should involve exchange of messages either via topic or service, niether of those are already implemented.

+Lastly, we need to decide on the behaviour that baloons and/or sensor should follow.
+First open question: should they move?
 ## Launching the Simulation

 You can start the simulation displayed in the image with the command: